-NHDP Helps Reform Superdelegates, Maintains New Hampshire’s Status as First-in-the-Nation Primary St
+NHDP Helps Reform Superdelegates, Maintains New Hampshire’s First-in-the-Nation Primary Status

 Concord, NH - The New Hampshire Democratic Party’s Chairman Ray Buckley, Executive Director Amy Kennedy, and DNC Committee Members and Attorneys Kathy Sullivan and Bill Shaheen, attended the Democratic National Committee meeting over the past week in Chicago.
 At the meeting, they attended trainings, strategy sessions, helped to reform the function of superdelegates in the Party’s nomination process to make the democratic process accessible to everyone, and secured New Hampshire’s first-in-the-nation primary status.